 Due diligence is a wide and big process and often requires the assistance of outside advisors or professionals.

 Due diligence is greatly involves financial due diligence and legal due diligence.
 It involves proper examining of financial assets, articles of incorporation, market share, technology and hardware and business competencies.
 It is one of the most challenging tasks to perform.

 Due diligence can be conducted to a short extend in verifying the data that is present in the business plan or applied to a great extend to conduct a complete investigation and analytical process that takes place before investing.
-The purpose of conducting due diligence is to ascertain the risks, attractiveness and issues regarding a transaction with a potential investment.
+The purpose of conducting due diligence is to ascertain the risks, attractiveness and issues regarding a present business plan to investors.

 The important thing to follow while performing a due diligence are first be sure for what reason you are carrying out due diligence.
 If you are carrying out due diligence for purchasing a business which is on sales then, the following steps should be carried on to make it effective one.
 It is very important to review the profit and loss statement, balance sheets, annual reports and any cashflow statements.
 Verify all the files with the assistance of a tax officer and accountant to make sure that it matches and is precise.
 Get the income tax returns of past three years to evaluate the business activity statement.